Gargaj/Bonzomatic/README.md

 For the OpenGL version (for any platform), at least OpenGL 4.1 is required.

-On MacBooks with a TouchBar that are running macOS Mojave: Open up System Preferences, click on Security & Privacy, click on the privacy tab then click on the Accessibility menu item.
-Make sure Bonzomatic.app is ticked, otherwise only the "Quit" TouchBar button will work.
+On recent macOS, to allow sound input to be captured (for FFT textures to be generated), you need to: Open up System Preferences, click on Security & Privacy, click on the Privacy tab then click on the Microphone menu item.
+Make sure Bonzomatic.app is in the list and ticked.

 ## Configuration
 Create a `config.json` with e.g. the following contents: (all fields are optional)